Sorry, you need to enable JavaScript to visit this website.

 • Consultancy of relatives in the area of disabilities: Relatives of people with disabilities experience the difficulties of everyday life and understand that it is hard to navigate the public system.
 A pool of funding has been established for the 2021-2024 period to support and counsel relatives of people with disabilities, for instance, with the transition from being a young person to a grown-up.
 Organisations can apply for funding.
 Furthermore, funding has been allocated to accumulate experiences from the funded projects.
 A total of DKK 20.6 million has been allocated.

-• Coping measures targeting siblings of children with disabilities: Siblings of children with disabilities are at risk of mental problems.
+• Coping measures targeting siblings of children with disabilities: Siblings of children with disabilities are at risk of mental health problems.
 However, there is a lack of offers targeting the challenges this target group faces.
 Funding has been allocated for developing and testing sibling measures, and municipalities can apply for funding.
 A total of DKK 18 million has been allocated to the project.

 • Prevention of relations that resemble prostitution among young people: Digital media facilitates the exchange of sexual favours, which makes grey-zone prostitution such as sugar dating easily accessible for young people.
 Therefore, DKK 14.5 million has been allocated to organisations that prevent relations that resemble prostitution among young people.